What is Average Contract Value?

 The formula for calculating the annualized value of a customer contract is:

-The formula for calculating average contract value (ACV) for your SaaS business is:
+The formula for calculating average contract value (ACV) for your tech business is:

 Example 1:

-A B2B SaaS company signs an agreement with a new customer.
+A tech company signs an agreement with a new customer.
 The customer pays a one-time setup fee of $2,000, then $1,000/month over a 24-month contract term.
 The annualized value of the contract is calculated as:

-Example 2: A B2B SaaS company has a total of 100 customers.
+A tech company has a total of 100 customers.
 Eighty of those customers are paying $100/month for the service on annual contracts, while the other twenty benefitted from a special promotion and are paying a lower rate of $50/month.

 To determine the ACV, we have to figure out the annualized contract value for both customer segments, then calculate the average.
 The annualized contract values are calculated as: